 Korea now has committed about 83 percent of its in-kind contributions to ITER.

 On Monday, 14 March, ITER Director-General Osamu Motojima and the Head of the Korean Domestic Agency, Kijung Jung, signed Procurement Arrangement number 52 for the AC/DC converters feeding ITER's magnetic coils.
-The components supplied by Korea will play an essential role to the plasma initiation, ohmic heating, plasma control, and for the full integration of the entire Coil Power Supply System (CPSS).
+The components supplied by Korea will play an essential role to the plasma initiation, ohmic heating, plasma control, and for the full integration of the entire coil power supply system.

-The ITER CPSS will likely be the world's largest high current power conversion plant (~2GVA) with the innovative technology and challenges that many of them will be the pioneer applications on ITER project.
+The ITER coil power supply system will likely be the world's largest high current power conversion plant (~2GVA) with the innovative technology and challenges that many of them will be the pioneer applications on ITER Project.

 The 1/6 scale converter unit, manufactured and tested at the Korean Domestic Agency.

 "I am convinced that we will deliver good food for ITER and in this way ensure a long and healthy life for the machine," Jung said.
 "Our joy over achieving this milestone is only diminished by the tragic events in Japan.
 Our feelings are with the people there."